 - Slice apples and onions and chop garlic.

 - Place a layer of apples and onions at the bottom of a roasting pan or a 9x13 baking dish.
+Add a sprig or two of fresh rosemary if you like.

 - Roast at current high heat setting for 15 minutes.